 Bachelor of Science in Physics: Concentration in Astrophysics – PHYS Associate Degree for Transfer Roadmap

 This is a sample pathway for students who transfer to San Francisco State University in the current Bulletin year with an AS-T in Physics.
-Twenty-four units in the major (MATH 226, MATH 227, MATH 228, PHYS 220, PHYS 222, PHYS 230, PHYS 232, PHYS 240, PHYS 242) and all lower-division GE requirements have been satisfied.
+Twenty-four units in the major (MATH 226, MATH 227, MATH 228, PHYS 220, PHYS 222, PHYS 230, PHYS 232, PHYS 240, and PHYS 242) and all lower-division GE requirements have been satisfied.
 Additional units in the major may have been satisfied.
 Check with a major advisor about the most appropriate course sequence.
 Degree completion guaranteed in 60 units; see the Associate Degree for Transfer (ADT) section for more information.

 |ASTR 301||Observational Astronomy Laboratory 1||2|